johnpuddephatt/stgeorges/_jobs/early-years-practitioner-x-2.md

 ---
-date: 2019-02-04 16:17:12 +0000
+date: 2019-02-04T16:17:12.000+00:00
-title: Early Years Practitioner x 2
+title: Qualified Early Years Practitioner x 2
-description: We are looking for two enthusiastic Early Years Practitioners to join our Outstanding Nursery based in Lupset.
+description: We are looking for two enthusiastic Qualified Early Years Practitioners to join our Outstanding Nursery based in Lupset.
 Childcare @ Broadway has two vacancies to work with our very youngest children up to 3 years of age.
-Experienced with this age group or wanting to extend your experience this could just be the job for you.
+Experience with this age group or wanting to extend your experience this could just be the job for you.
 contract: Permanent
 hours: 37 hours per week over four days
-pay: "£7:70 to £8:71 dependant on age, expereince or qualifications"
+pay: "£7:70 to £8:71 dependent on age, experience or qualifications"
 application_link: "/uploads/Information Sheet and Job Descriptions-1.pdf"

 ---